Underage Dui Attorney Orange County

-DUI Under 21 in California
+Legal Support for DUI Under 21 Charges in Orange County

 Are you facing charges for driving under the influence as a minor?
 Violation of Penal Code 23140 is an infraction.
 However, minors can face the same misdemeanor charges as adults based on California’s zero tolerance policy.
 At the Law Offices of Randy Collins, our DUI lawyers know that minors who are caught driving while under the influence are rarely bad kids.
 More often than not, they just need a break.
 With our attorneys’ 45 years of combined experience, you can count on our legal professionals to help you and yours avoid maximum penalties.